 The Run4Life event benefits cancer research, including the Caine Halter Lung Cancer Research Fund, and patient support through the Cancer Institute of Greenville Health System and the Cancer Society of Greenville County.
-Proceeds from the 10th anniversary race will fund GHS Institute for Translational Oncology (ITOR) projects, specific lung cancer initiatives, as well as survivorship programs offered through the Cancer Society of Greenville County.
+Proceeds from the 10th anniversary race will fund GHS Institute for Translational Oncology (ITOR) projects, specific lung cancer initiatives, as well as patient support programs offered through the Cancer Society of Greenville County.

 Caine Halter Fund

 ITOR's Caine Halter Lung Cancer Research Fund initiatives will continue with the race proceeds through the established multi-year fund, which ensures lung cancer patient tissue profiling occurs at no cost to the family during their care at the Cancer Institute.
 Mapping of the human genome, progressive understanding of biologic cellular pathways, identification of genetic markers and proteomics, and discovered efficacy of chemotherapeutic agents have brought forth new and exciting targeted therapies.
 The Caine Halter Lung Cancer Research Fund will help make this and other future research projects and programs possible.
 As a result, ITOR in Caine’s memory will continue to drive the search for the next generation of cancer drugs using a broad and diverse array of patient tissue and treatment options.